 We’ve also created a 21 Day Challenge Recipe Book that is packed full of easy ideas to get you started.
 Simply fill in your details to download our 21 Day Challenge Recipe Book and also receive regular health and fitness news, advice and offers from Les Mills straight to your inbox.

 Please note, the 21 Day Challenge may not be suitable for everyone.
-We strongly recommend that you consult with your physician or other qualified health professional before starting out on this program to ensure that you do not have any medical conditions or dietary needs that make the LES MILLS 21 Day Challenge unsuitable for you.
+We strongly recommend that you consult with your physician or other qualified health professional before starting out on this program to ensure that you do not have any medical conditions or dietary needs that make the challenge unsuitable for you.

 CONSIDERING THE CHALLENGE?

 Prior to commencing a purposeful change to your diet, you should first understand your regular eating routine by tracking everything you eat and drink for a week.

 You can track your usual percentages of carbohydrates, proteins and fats with an online food diary, or check out our suggestions for some great food tracking apps in our 21 Day Challenge Guide.

 We recommend that you follow the plan exactly as it is, especially the prescribed amounts of vegetables and water and eating at the regular intervals.
 And, if you can’t live without carbs, eat some; just make sure that they’re whole, unprocessed and nutrient rich.

 We recommend you eat four meals a day.

 Every meal should contain: